Skip to content

 Dr. Giang Pham – Lab Director

-Dr. Giang T. Pham is a Professor of Speech, Language, and Hearing Sciences and Associate Dean for Research in the College of Health and Human Services.
+Dr. Giang T. Pham is a Professor of Speech, Language, and Hearing Sciences.
 She completed her clinical training in bilingual speech-language pathology at San Diego State University and her doctoral training at the University of Minnesota.
 Read more about her on the director's page:

 Lynn graduated from the University of California of Los Angeles and received her Bachelor of Science in Biochemistry.
 She had worked for a few biotech companies and her most recent position was a validation specialist at Bavarian Nordic.
 Lynn is thrilled to join the BDC team and she is looking forward to contributing her research experience to the team.